Archisman-NC/Amazon-Clone/README.md

 # Amazon-Clone
-My first solo-project where I made an Amazon landing page clone using HTML and CSS.
+My first solo-project where I made an Amazon landing-page clone using HTML and CSS.
 (Completed)